flexiondotorg/flexiondotorg.github.io/content/posts/20210603-creating-production-ready-containers-the-basics/index.md

 Improving your `Dockerfile` is the first step towards creating a slimmed and optimised container.
 It closes some major security loopholes that are likely to raise flags with downstream checks and adds baseline optimisations for build time and docker image size.

-If this is all you do to improve your containers prior to shipping to production, you won't be in a bad spot, but there's definitely more - *way more* - that you can do to optimise images.
-We'll explore those techniques in the next article.
+If this is all you do to improve your containers prior to shipping to production, you won't be in a bad spot, but there's more - *way more* - that you can do to optimise images.
+We'll [explore those techniques in the next article](/posts/creating-production-ready-containers-advanced-techniques/).